Dsavvi180/Damens-Task-Bot-IT-Services/README.md

 Any issues, queries or service requests related to any University department is logged through a call on this system.
 Hundreds of thousands of calls get processed in this way, and assigned to the relevant uni team to solve.
 Each call/ticket has many attributes.
 One being the Object ID - the service the call is related to.
 Other attributes include a brief description, category, sub category and many more.

 ### Webscraping this application is highly tricky due to its complexity, and several layers of iframe embeddings.
 Simple, traditional webscraping navigation cannot be used.
-Executing code on the client side is required with nifty techniques to get pass the difficulties presented with this application.
+Executing code on the client side is required with nifty techniques to get passed the difficulties presented with this application.

 # How this automation script works:
 Javascript & Python: